 Revert to Non-Overclocking Settings

-We always recommend keeping your GPU drivers up to date unless there’s an exception of a faulty driver.
-GPU manufacturers continue to fine-tune your graphics card with driver updates every now and then to dictate how it should behave.
-So, make sure your graphics drivers are up to date.
+We always recommend keeping your GPU drivers updated unless there’s an exception of a faulty driver.
+GPU manufacturers continue to fine-tune your graphics card with driver updates to improve its performance, so make sure to update your graphics drivers.

-However, if your GPU drivers are updated to the latest version, and you are still experiencing a rise in your temperatures, then we recommend rolling back to the previous version of your driver and observing if that brings the temperature down.
-Sometimes the manufacturer can also roll out a faulty driver update that can make your GPU behave in absurd ways so just make sure you roll back to the previous version until a newer update is sent to fix the faulty one.
+However, if your GPU drivers are updated to the latest version and you are still experiencing a rise in your temperatures, roll back to the previous version of your driver and observe if that brings the temperature down.

 Tweak Fan Curves